mlcolab/Pathfinder.jl/docs/src/multipathfinder.md

 ```

 Note that while we could draw samples from `q` directly, these aren't equivalent to the samples returned by multi-path Pathfinder, which uses multiple importance sampling with Pareto-smoothed importance resampling to combine the individual runs.

-Let's draw exact samples from the funnel and compare them with Pathfinder's samples.
+Let's draw exact samples from the funnel and compare them with Pathfinder's samples and samples from `q` directly.

 ```@example 1
 using Plots